quangnd/task-manager-API-nodejs-playground/README.md

 ## Features

 - CRUD operations.
-In associate with MongoDB.
+In associate with MongoDB and Mongoose.
 - Authentication and protect API with middleware.
 - File upload.
 - Simple sort, filter and paging.